nikhilbarhate99/min-decision-transformer/README.md

 ### D4RL Data

 Datasets are expected to be stored in the `data` directory.
 Install the [D4RL repo](https://github.com/rail-berkeley/d4rl).
-Then save formated data in the `data` directory using the following script:
+Then save formatted data in the `data` directory using the following script:
 ```
 python3 data/download_d4rl_datasets.py
 ```